Fashion Marketing Directors

 Fashion marketing directors help create promotions and advertisements that are geared towards informing and attracting consumers to a company's fashion services and products.
-By estimating the demand for various fashion products, a fashion marketing director is able to create a marketing strategy to maximize sales.
+By estimating the demand for various fashion products, a fashion marketing director can create a marketing strategy to maximize sales.

-This is an upper-level position that typically requires candidates to have several years' worth of experience.
 Fashion marketing directors work with top executives to develop marketing strategies and are often required to put in overtime hours or travel when necessary.
-The job can be stressful, but pays salaries that are much higher than average, according to the U.S. Bureau of Labor Statistics.
+This is an upper-level position that typically requires several years' worth of experience.

 |Degree Level||Bachelor's degree required; master's degree preferred by some employers|

 |Experience||Varies by position and employer, but can include 3-5 years of professional experience|

 |Key Skills||Critical thinking, decision-making, and judgment; good analytical and reasoning abilities; be familiar with industry-specific software, such as those used for customer relationship management (CRM) and data-based queries|